5 Core Aspects of The Human Resource Cycle

 1. Attraction: The foremost step in the HR life cycle is to attract potential candidates to your workplace through excellent employer branding.
 Employer branding helps an organization to find, attract, and hire the perfect applicant for the organization.
 In today's era of 'Talent War,' a well-planned employer branding provides you a huge advantage that sets you apart from your competition.

 Also Read: How to find the perfect candidate?

 2. Recruitment: It is true that growing your business starts with hiring the right employee.
-Hiring decisions plays a critical role in turnover, productivity, and growth.
-To succeed in recruitment phase of the HR life cycle, professionals need a few strategies:
+Hiring decisions play a critical role in turnover, productivity, and growth.
+To succeed in the recruitment phase of the HR life cycle, professionals need a few strategies:

 a).
 Creating strategic staffing planning includes understanding positions that need to be filled.
 A strategy that can help recruiters to screen out perfect candidates with the help of screening tools like a resume parser.
 It extracts resume/jobs data into their ATS/CRM quickly.
 This saves their time on data entry to do what they love, i.e., closing more jobs.